GiuseppeTT/R-Project-Structure/README.md

 # R-Project-Structure
 ## Description
 A presentation about R project structures.
+It includes a basic template along with some extensions that should cover most cases.
+For the more advanced users, the presentation also mentions some practices such as version control and containerization.

 ## Useful links
 - [Presentation](giuseppett.github.io/r-project-structure/presentation.html)